YashDoesCode/Download-Everything-For-Xtreme-Download-Manager-XDM/README.md

-# XDM Configuration - Download anything on the web!
+# XDM Configuration - Download the entire web!

 Welcome to the ultimate enhancement for your Xtreme Download Manager (XDM)!
 This repository is dedicated to providing a comprehensive list of file extensions, enabling XDM to download a vast array of files from the internet that it wouldn't normally recognize.